 Voting machines malfunction in 13 Westmoreland precincts

-Voters in 13 precincts throughout Westmoreland County were forced to cast paper ballots Tuesday morning as up to 30 electronic voting machines briefly malfunctioned as polls were opening for the primary.
+Voters in 13 precincts throughout Westmoreland County were forced to cast paper ballots on Tuesday morning when as many as 30 electronic voting machines briefly malfunctioned as polls were opening for the primary.

-“Everyone who wanted to vote voted,” Elections Bureau Director Jim Montini said.
+“Everyone who wanted to vote voted,” said Elections Bureau Director Jim Montini.